 RB’s Computer Service employs a number or strategies and solutions to protect personal computers, business computers or networks that go several steps further than those in a DIY antivirus tool box, such as commercial grade firewall routers, VPN’s, and managed back-ups.
 From businesses to college students, these solutions are affordable.
 In fact, we offer monthly Managed IT Services Agreements.
 For the price one pays for lunch each day of the week, in many cases, your “work from home computer,” school computer, or office network could be protected with a blend of these for minimal expense.
 Moreover, RB’s Computer Service staff regularly keeps up to date on emerging virus, malware and hacker threats so you don’t have to.
 To learn more about commercial grade firewall routers, read this blog post http://rbsmn.com/blog/page/3/, for VPN’s visit http://rbsmn.com/blog/ .

-RB’s Computer Service can help prevent ransomware from crippling your business with both hardware firewalls and a managed backup.
-But, no single item is bulletproof.
-In terms of hardware firewalls, a combination of this running parallel to a software firewall is recommended.
+In the era of hackers using National Security Agency tools and ransomware, it is not just something that “happens over there,” but in fact has impacted at least one reported local business.
+A DIY antivirus action plan is probably not the best option to select if you want to be proactive in protecting your personal computer, business computer or network.
 If you need help determining your needs and selecting a program that makes the most sense for your business, contact me via phone or email: 763-441-3884, or firstname.lastname@example.org.
 In addition to ransomware strategies, RB’s Computer Service sells the best commercial grade firewall routers, best laptop computers, best desktop computers, business computers, computer parts and computer monitors.
 We also provide managed IT services, computer repair, iPhone and smartphone repair and tablet repairs to customers and clients throughout central Minnesota and St. Cloud.